[Last updated: 1 February 2026, unless otherwise noted]

 - It must prepare a corporate analytical report on the listing applicant, submit the report to the KRX and post the report on its internet homepage (where it must remain for a period of two years after listing).

-If three years have elapsed since the applicant for primary listing listed its shares on an overseas securities market, the above a) and b) will not apply.
+If three years have elapsed since the applicant for primary listing listed its shares on an overseas securities market, the first and second items above will not apply.

 Listing agent.
 A listing applicant who intends to primarily list foreign shares, etc. on both the KOSPI and the KOSDAQ Market must appoint a listing agent, who has an address or residence in Korea, to act as an agent for all the activities pursuant to the KOSDAQ Market Listing Regulations between the applicant and the KRX.